NavieHuynh/cloudresume/README.md

 This project is designed to demonstrate basic understanding of how to architect a simple serverless application using a wide array of tools.

-The front end client view is created using HTML and bootstrap because I am not a UI/UX expert.
+The front end client view is created using HTML and bootstrap.

 The front end files are stored and served using Amazon S3.